 A guide to finding appropriate activities within our resources.View Resource

 The purpose of this activity is for pupils to make simplified drawings of each of the stations in the circus and to draw in the forces acting on the different objects.View Resource

 Episode 202: Forces in equilibrium (16-19)

 In this episode, students will learn about the conditions for static equilibrium (excluding moments of forces).View Resource

-This study aimed to measure the effect of using 'bridging' analogies (analogies with intermediate examples) to address the preconceptions of high school physics students.
-The sample consisted of 3 experimental groups across 2 schools (comprising 150 students) and 2 control groups across 2 schools (comprising 55 students).
-Data was collected using pre- and post-intervention tests, and was analysed using a t-test.
+This study aimed to measure the effect of using 'bridging' analogies (analogies with intermediate examples) to address the preconceptions of students (aged 15-18).
+The sample consisted of ~200 pupils across multiple schools, data was collected using pre- and post-intervention tests, and results were analysed using a t-test.